lucasdss/go-force/README.md

 [Golang](http://golang.org/) API wrapper for [Force.com](http://www.force.com/), [Salesforce.com](http://www.salesforce.com/)

-This is a fork of an older package that has been enhanced to support Push topics in the Salesforce Streaming API.
+This is a fork of an older package principally written by earlier contributors that has been enhanced to support Push topics in the Salesforce Streaming API.

 ## Installation